nerolation/python-bitcoin-scraper/README.md

   -ds DATASET, --dataset DATASET                          bigquery data set name - default: btc -tid TABLEID, --tableid TABLEID                         bigquery table id - default: bitcoin_transactions
 ```
 If uploading is activated, it is highly recommended to consider the integrated parquet-format conversion before uploading the data to the Google Cloud in order to reduce bandwidth usage.
 This can easily be done using the  `--parquet` flag.
+Using parquet format you can boost execution by activating multiprocessing - using the `-mp` flag - and parallely parse and upload block files.

 ---